HackerAndy/readme-template/README.md

   * x86 processor
   * SDK vX.Y.Z required further instructions on installing this can be found [here](/docs/MORE_INSTRUCTIONS.md)

-  📒 NOTE: 📒
+> [!NOTE]
-  * In order to keep this main README short and easy to read, it is encouraged to place further tangential instructions / information in separate *.md files.
+>  * In order to keep this main README short and easy to read, it is encouraged to place further tangential instructions / information in separate *.md files.
-  * *.md file naming convention is in all CAPS.
+>  * *.md file naming convention is in all CAPS.
-  * besides the main README.md file, other *.md files should be placed in the `/docs` folder
+>  * besides the main README.md file, other *.md files should be placed in the `/docs` folder

   ### Building locally
   1. Do this